 The Employer shall provide all necessary items of protective clothing and safety gear.
+Bibs shall be considered protective clothing and safety gear and shall be provided for by the County when deemed necessary.

 SECTION 18.3: PRESCRIPTION SAFETY GLASSES

 Bargaining unit employees who are subject to assignments or situations necessitating protective eye glasses shall be reimbursed for purchasing prescription safety glasses from an Employer approved vendor as follows: